findkit/findkit/packages/docs/docs/crawler/meta-tag.md

 bigger than normal results.
 This can be used to implement "Pinned Results" that are always shown before other results.
 Superwords are not included in search highlights.

+On match `superwordsMatch: true` will be added to the response hit object which can be used to style the superword matches.
+FindkitUI will automatically add a `findkit--superwords-match` class to the result hit container element.
+See [`Hit` slot](/ui/slot-overrides/slots#hit) for more advanced search result customizations.

 ### `customFields: object` {#customFields}